GrzegorzKozub/toys/README.md

 TFT Central provided `mpg321urx.34.icm` ICC profile was created for brightness set to 34 (about 120 nits), RGB settings at 97 99 100 and the contrast of 70.

+Working VRR flickering mitigations for *MSI MPG 321URX*

+- Use a stronger Afterburner profile to lock 120 FPS
+- Decrease refresh rate to 120 Hz
+- Disable DSC which limits DisplayPort 1.4a to 120 Hz with 4k
+- Increase the lower VRR range imit from 48 to 80 Hz using CRU

 *LG 27GP950-B* was calibrated for *Gamer 1* profile, brightness set to 10 (about 130 nits) and gamma mode 2 selected.
 Hardware calibration resulted in the RGB settings of 50 50 47.
 Software calibration is stored in the ICC profile `27gp950-b.10.icm`.
 Not relevant for calibration, contrast looks best at 70.

 TFT Central provided `27gp950-b.6.icm` ICC profile was created for *Gamer 1* profile, brightness set to 6, RGB settings at 50 48 45 and the contrast of 70.